MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex2_retention_labels.md

 2. In **Microsoft Edge**, navigate to **https://www.office.com** and log into the Microsoft 365 as **Joni Sherman**.

-3. In the Microsoft O365 landing page, select the App launcher icon in the top-left corner with nine dots, then select **SharePoint** from the submenu.
+3. In the Microsoft O365 landing page, select the App launcher icon in the top-left corner (the icon with nine dots), then select **SharePoint** from the sub-menu.

 4. On the SharePoint landing page, scroll down and select the **Communication site** SharePoint site.